Dalmeida95/Dalmeida95/README.md

 - 👀 Hello, Welcome to my Profile!
-My name is Dakota Almedia, I have a passion for creating landing pages and user-friendly applications.
+My name is Dakota Almedia, I have a passion for Technology
 - 👨‍💻 As a self-taught front-end developer I have taking the intiative to learn the latest technologies and techniques for creating dynamic user interfaces.
-- 🌐 I have a great understanding of HTML, CSS, JavaScript, Python and C++.
+- 🌐 I have a great understanding of HTML, CSS, JavaScript, Python and SQL.
 - 🧳 My porfolio on Github showcases my dedication on constantly learning and improving as a developer.
 I am always on the lookout for new challenges that will take me out my comfort zone and help improve my skills.
-- ✨ My ultimate goal is to create appealing web applications and software.
+- ✨ My ultimate goal is to help supply chains optimize sales and reduce bottlenecks while using AI
 - 🧩 I am always open to new ideas and opportunites to collaborate with other developers.

 <br>